hvasconcelos/hvasconcelos.github.io/about.md

 ---

 I'm a Portuguese Software Engineer based in Dublin, Ireland.
-During the day i work for Irish company and in my spare time i work as a freelancer doing some Native Android and Backend developments.
+During the day i work for an Irish company and in my spare time i work as a freelancer doing some Native Android and Backend developments.

 ### Contact Me